-- To take a prudent long-term view to secure the regulatory requirement for long-term solvency, with sufficient funds to pay benefits to members and their dependants, - To use a balanced investment strategy to minimise long-term cash contributions from employers and meet the regulatory requirement for long-term cost efficiency, - To ensure that employer contributions rates are as stable as possible, - To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so, - To use reasonable measures to reduce the risk to other employers and ultimately to the council tax- payer from an employer defaulting on its pensions obligations.
+- To take a prudent long-term view to secure the long-term solvency of the Fund, with sufficient funds to pay benefits to members and their dependents - Use a balanced investment strategy to minimise long-term cash contributions from employers for long term efficiency. - To ensure that employer contributions rates are as stable as possible. - To reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so. - To use reasonable measures to reduce the risk to other employers and ultimately to the council taxpayer from an employer defaulting on its pension's obligations.